Lmuliokela/Cryptoclustering/README.md

 ## Overview

-In this challenge, the requirent was to use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In this challenge, the requirement was to use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ---